DevExpress-Examples/pdf-document-api-get-checked-appearance-name-for-radio-button/Readme.md

 [![](https://img.shields.io/badge/Open_in_DevExpress_Support_Center-FF7200?style=flat-square&logo=DevExpress&logoColor=white)](https://supportcenter.devexpress.com/ticket/details/T622985)
 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->
-# How to obtain a checked appearance name for each radio button in the radio group
+# PDF Document API - Obtain a Checked Appearance Name for Each Radio Button in the Radio Group

 <b>Note:</b> Starting with 21.1, the <b>PdfDocumentFacade</b> class allows you to change the PDF document without access to its inner structure.
 Use the <b>PdfDocumentFacade.AcroForm</b> property to get interactive form field options.
 You can change form field and appearance properties.